 We all know that such teaching is false teaching.
 But to admit to others that we are wrong or have made a mistake is not easy, and it usually becomes harder as we get older.

-We need to rediscover relationships, dependence upon others and what faith (reckless dependence) upon God really is.
+E. We need to rediscover relationships, dependence upon others and what faith (reckless dependence) upon God really is.

 I ask your permission and cooperation today to freshly rediscover these precious elements of our Baptist forefathers.